 Placement by labels¶

-Daemons can be explicitly placed on hosts that match a specific label:
+Daemon placement can be limited to hosts that match a specific label.
+To set

 orch apply prometheus --placement="label:mylabel"